rodrigo-md/blog-posts-backup/cknjn4a010fzj2ks1129y0b3w.md

 # Benefits of automated testing

 * **Tests work as a safety net to make changes (refactoring)**: Now we feel confident on changing code because if we break something our tests will warn us
-* **Tests can work as executable documentation if they are descriptive**: Additional to documentation files now we can read our tests to understand how the code works and access to useful examples
+* **Tests can work as live documentation when they are descriptive enough**: Additional to documentation files now we can read our tests to understand how the code works and access to useful examples
 * **Tests prevent wasting unnecessary time on debugging**: Rather than spending time trying to figuring out what is wrong, we use the feedback our broken tests will give us.
 If we have a bug, we write a new test to expose the error
 * **Tests are the first users of our code**: We can have early feedback from our code, even before running the code if we write the tests before the code
-* **Thinking in testing can lead us to design better our code**: Now we write our code to make it easier to test, to do so we rely on design patterns and best practices to build a decoupled code
+* **Thinking in testing while coding can lead us to a better design**: Now we write our code to make it easier to test, to do so we rely on design patterns and best practices to build a decoupled code

 [Here](https://mariocervera.com/non-obvious-benefits-automated-testing)  is a great article written by @[Mario Cervera](@macerub) to complement the benefits of testing.